-Lastly, a breast reduction always involves an uplift as part to the operation.
+Lastly, a breast reduction always involves an uplift as part of the operation.
 This uplift works because the breast is made smaller and so it will stay where it is positioned.
-But simply lifting up a very large and heavy bust doesn’t work.
+But simply lifting a very large and heavy bust doesn’t work.
 The sheer weight will stretch the skin again and it will return to a lower disappointing level.

 Your consultant will provide details on the procedures that could best meet your requirements.